 Scoop out the center of the cut fruit to create a little bowl.

-Remove the wick from the candles and place into center of bowl.
+Remove the wick from the candles and place it into the center of the bowl.

-Place the rest of the wax candle in a microwaveable bowl.
+Place the rest of the wax melts in a microwaveable bowl.
 Carefully heat until melted.

-Pour the melted wax into the citrus bowls with wick positioned vertically in the center.
+Pour the melted wax into the citrus bowls with the wick positioned vertically in the center.
 Hold the wick in place for about 30 seconds while the wax hardens.
 Leave them to cool and harden completely.
+Trim wick if it is too long to control flame heights.

-Add a few drops of your favourite essential oils, such as this grapefruit and lemon essential oil* for a lovely scent, or as another alternative you can use beeswax to make the candles.
+Add a few drops of your favorite essential oils, such as this grapefruit and lemon essential oil*, for a lovely scent, or as another alternative, you can use beeswax to make the candles.
 We recently used beeswax to make these pear-shaped candles.

 Set the mood with your new citrus candles!
-To keep them fresh for longer place them in a plastic bag in the fridge between uses.
+Place them in a plastic bag in the fridge between uses to keep them fresh for longer.

 For more simple, nature-inspired DIY ideas for your patio, download our free Summer Patioscape Guide!